oemof/oemof-solph/README.rst

 Citing oemof
 ============

-We use the zenodo project to get a DOI for each version. `Search zenodo for the right citation of your oemof version <https://zenodo.org/search?page=1&size=20&q=oemof>`_.
+We use the zenodo project to get a DOI for each version.  `Select the version you want to cite <h10.5281/zenodo.596235>`_.

 License